UBMI-IFC/Tutoriales-IFC/singleCellNeuro/allenBrainCellAtlas.md

 Being such gigantic datasets, we cannot simply download all the files at once, for that purposes in this guide we will use direct download links to access data, however there is a [recommended procedure] (https://alleninstitute.github.io/abc_atlas_access/notebooks/getting_started.html) to navigate datasets content using a Python Notebook.

-- To get data we can start our search at the getting started [webpage](https://alleninstitute.github.io/abc_atlas_access/notebooks/getting_started.html) for the allen github repository.
+- To get data we can start our search at the getting started [webpage](https://alleninstitute.github.io/abc_atlas_access/notebooks/getting_started.html) for the Allen Institute github repository.

 ![abca_mouseDataAccess1](/Tutoriales-IFC/assets/scneuropics/data1.png)